Planning and Development in Pickering

 The City of Pickering hosted a discussion on community growth and housing, featuring a presentation by Karen Chapple, School of Cities, followed by an audience Q&A period.
 The School of Cities, based out of the University of Toronto, is a solutions incubator for urban-focused researchers, educators, students, practitioners, and the general public to explore and address the complex global challenges facing urban centres.

-By now, many of you have seen the ‘75 Towers Video’ by Fahad Rehman, Real Estate Broker and Founder of The NextGen Team.
+By now, many of you have seen the ‘75 Towers Video(External link)’ by Fahad Rehman, Real Estate Broker and Founder of The NextGen Team.

 Street team pop-up - Summer 2022

-We recently hosted a pop-up to inform residents of the various ways to learn more about the planning process and how to get involved.
+We recently hosted a pop-up to inform residents (External link)of the various ways to learn more about the planning process and how to get involved.

 Navigating Local Planning and Development - Watch now!